Nursing Schools & Colleges

 Becoming a registered nurse (RN) usually requires the most training of all the nursing career options, but with that comes more responsibility, the chance to take on specialties, and the opportunity for greater career growth within various healthcare settings.
 Deciding to pursue this occupation can help you obtain employment in a variety of healthcare settings and open you up to some of the best job opportunities.

-Common responsibilities—Most RNs work in hospitals and outpatient centers.
-In fact, RNs account for over 30 percent of employment in general medical and surgical hospitals.* However, there are many other work settings to choose from, which include schools, colleges, and community health centers.
+Common responsibilities: Most RNs work in hospitals and outpatient centers.
+In fact, according to data from the Occupational Employment and Wage Statistics (OEWS) program, RNs account for over 30 percent of employment in general medical and surgical hospitals.
+However, there are many other work settings to choose from, which include schools, colleges, and community health centers.
 So your responsibilities can vary depending on where you work, but here are some of the more common tasks carried out by RNs:

 - Coordinating patient care with doctors and other medical professionals